-ISR is the chemical process of extracting minerals from the host rock underground through the utilisation of specially designed wellfields.
+ISR is the chemical process of extracting minerals from host rock underground using specially designed wellfields.
 Where the ore exists in an underground aquifer, as is the case at Beverley and Beverley North, oxygen and a weak acid mining solution is pumped through the ore body to dissolve the uranium minerals.
 The dissolved uranium is then pumped to the surface, where it is taken out of solution through the iron exchange (IX) process, dried and packaged for export.

-The operation of the ISR mines at Beverley and Beverley North involves wellfields to extract uranium from the deposit and the processing plants to recover the extracted uranium and produce a dried and packaged solid product for export.
-The Beverley North comprises of wellfield satellite plants to capture uranium on resin which is then trucked to the Beverley processing plant for final processing and packaging.
+The operation at Beverley and Beverley North Mines involve wellfields to extract uranium from the deposit, and the processing plants to recover the extracted uranium and produce a dried and packaged solid product for export.
+Beverley North Mine comprises wellfield satellite plants to capture uranium on resin which is trucked to the Beverley processing plant for final processing and packaging.